Connect with us

 “I can definitely bring tempo into a game.
 I like to get the ball from anywhere, and look to bring other players into play and move it as quick as I possibly can.
 That is what I will bring to the club.”

-Woods’ career started at local club Norton Cairns before he was scouted by Aston and City.
-However, the diminutive playmaker eventually ended up at boyhood club and he jumped at the chance to prove his worth at the Banks’s Stadium.
+Woods’ career started at local club Norton Cairns before he was scouted by Aston Villa and Birmingham City.
+However, the diminutive playmaker eventually ended up at boyhood club Walsall and he jumped at the chance to prove his worth at the Banks’s Stadium.

 However, 5ft 8ins Woods was dropped at the age of 15 in an all-too-familiar English tale of being told he was too small.